 Vacuum sealed nuts can last up to two years in a freezer without losing their taste and texture.
 This makes vacuum sealing one of the most popular choices for nut storage.
 In addition, they can be sealed in their shell or out.

 If you don’t have a vacuum sealer, you may want to think twice.
 It’s one of those items, after getting one it makes you wonder why you didn’t get one sooner.
-They have a variety of affordable ones on Amazon which you can check out by clicking here, vacuum sealers.

 Place them in a plastic freezer bag: Place the nuts in a zip lock bag and squeeze out as much of the air as you can.
 Seal the zip lock and put that bag into a second zip lock bag.
 Then squeeze all the air out of the second bag and seal it.
 This gives the nuts an extra layer of protection in the freezer.